exercism/python/exercises/concept/plane-tickets/.docs/instructions.md

 # Instructions

-Conda airlines has over 10.000 flights a day, but they need to automate.
-They are currently assigning all seats to passengers by hand.
+Conda airlines is the programming-world's biggest airline, with over 10.000 flights a day!

+They are currently assigning all seats to passengers by hand, this will need to automated.

 They have asked _you_ to create software to automate the assigning of seats to passengers.
 They require your software to be memory efficient and performant.